-Words by Aspasia Celia Tsampas
+Words and graphics by Aspasia Celia Tsampas

 Have you ever been encouraged to put your health before school?
 Taken a mental health day?
 And then felt way more stressed and anxious because of everything you missed?